Skip to Content

 Program Readmission

-- The student must reapply in writing and submit an appropriate success plan to the program head who will share with the readmission committee, by the identified deadline, determined by the program head, and meet current admission requirements.
+3. Students who seek readmission into the program, not repeating all first-semester courses, must: 1) submit their intent to be readmitted in writing to the program director, 2) complete another program application, 3) submit an appropriate success plan to the program head who will share with the readmission committee, by the identified deadline, determined by the program head,and 4) meet current admission requirements.
 This success plan should outline how the student’s circumstances have changed to allow them to be successful in the program if they were to be admitted again.
+If reapplying to the program to repeat all first-semester courses, all admission steps must be completed.

-- Students being considered for readmission will need to pass a readmission written test, as determined by nursing faculty, with a grade of 80% or higher.
-The student will also need to pass a skills test with success defined by the faculty.
+5. Students being considered for readmission will need to pass a readmission written test, as determined by nursing faculty, with a grade of 80% or higher.
+The student will also need to pass a skills test, with success defined by the faculty.
 These tests will determine that the student has retained the necessary knowledge previously learned in the program, to start back where they left off.
-If a student does not obtain the minimum threshold on the readmission written test or successfully pass the skills test, they must reapply to the program to start back in the first semester, repeating all first-semester courses.
+If a student does not meet the minimum threshold on the readmission written test or successfully pass the skills test, they must reapply to the program to start over in the first semester, repeating all first-semester courses.

-- A student must have successfully completed an NSG course within the last 12 months to be eligible for readmission into the program.
+7. A student must have successfully completed an NSG course within the last 12 months to be eligible for readmission into the program as a second, third, or fourth semester student.
 Students who leave the program for additional reasons are also subject to the readmission policy and will be considered for readmission by the nursing admissions committee.
 Readmission must be achieved within 12 months of initial program failure or departure.
 If not accepted under the readmission policy, a student must reapply to the program and begin the program of study from the first semester if accepted for a second attempt.

-- A student is eligible to reapply to the program only once when dismissed for academic failure.
+8. A student is eligible to reapply to the program only once.